-- T2– Much like T3, it also offers burstable CPU usage and general-purpose performance.
+- T2: Much like T3, T2 also offers burstable CPU usage and general-purpose performance.
 These instances work best for workloads that do not require full CPU usage full-time.
 They are configured for a balance of CPU, networking, and memory resources.

-It’s important to note that purhcasing either the 1-year or 3-year term reservation for an RDS DB instance can grant you the highest savings (this is similar to pricing options for EC2 Reserved).
+It’s important to note that purchasing either the 1-year or 3-year term reservation for an RDS DB instance can grant you the highest savings (this is similar to pricing options for EC2 Reserved).